Taking Care of Your Fife

 Our goal in extending the service lifetime and tonal quality of an instrument is one of cleanliness and protection from water and salivary enzymes.

-I have also included the finest bore oil that exists today, Bore Doctor and the very best microcrystalline wax available anywhere: Doctor's Woodwind Wax.
-You will receive 15 ml of bore oil and 5 gm. of wax.
-The kit costs $25.95 complete, plus shipping.
-Bore Doctor and Doctor's Woodwind Wax are also available separately.
+I have also included the finest bore oil that exists today, Bore Doctor You will receive 15 ml of bore oil.
+The kit costs $21.95 complete, plus shipping.
+Bore Doctor is also available separately.
 See the order page.